ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Schedule.md

 ## Friday:
 8:00 – Breakfast/networking/get to know your team

+Writing time for everyone

-9:00 – 10:20 Review what we’ve accomplished
+~~9:00 – 10:20 Review what we’ve accomplished~~

 ~~10:20 – 10:30 Quick break~~